nhsconnect/ITK3-FHIR-eDischarge/pages/design/build_medication_list.md

 {% include important.html content="The resources referenced in this section are the FHIR base resources which will be constrained by the profiles used by eDischarge, the profiles should be referred to for the actually allowable structure and content." %}

 ## Overview ##
-This section details the design approach using FHIR resources to support the AoMRC heading model for medication and devices.
+This section details the design approach using FHIR Resources to support the AoMRC heading model for medication and devices.

 ## Medication Snapshot ##
 The medication list is a “Snapshot” of the medication at a point in time (for example on discharge from hospital).
 It is not a master list of the patient’s medications.
 Other lists of medications for the patient may exist on other systems.

 ## Resources Used for Profile Design ##
-The FHIR resources are profiled to create the medication list as below:
+The FHIR Resources are profiled to create the medication list as below:

 - **[CareConnect-ITK-Medication-List-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-Medication-List-1)** - An NHS Digital Profile for recording a snapshot of the list of Medications for the patient.
 - **[CareConnect-ITK-MedicationStatement-1](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-ITK-MedicationStatement-1)** - An NHS Digital Profile for medication statements.
 The MedicationStatement Resource is a record of a medication that is being consumed by a patient.